getodk/docs/docs/entities-intro.rst

 I need to assign specific Entities to specific data collectors, how can I represent this?
 -----------------------------------------------------------------------------------------

 :ref:`Entity filtering <entity-list-access-filter>` allows administrators to control which Entities are delivered to App Users and Public Access Links.

-Using :ref:`Custom Properties <central-custom-properties>` and filter rules, users can receive only the Entities relevant to their work.
 For example, a field worker assigned to a district can receive only Entities from that district.

 You can also filter what a user sees within a Form by using a  :ref:`select_one_from_file <select-from-external-dataset>` with a :ref:`choice_filter <cascading-selects>`.
 This doesn't limit the amount of data sent to each device but it can significantly reduce the amount of options shown to each user and can help speed up :ref:`lookup expressions <referencing-values-in-datasets>`.